 Current Scholarships & Opportunities

 Ashland is fortunate to have a large number of local scholarships available to graduating seniors.
-In 2015, over $167,200 was awarded by local service organizations and foundations.
-The 2017-2018 Local Scholarship Applications will be posted here and available to students by December 11, 2017.
-Students will have approximately nine weeks to complete and submit applications to the Counseling Office by February 15, 2018.
+Every year, over $100,000 is awarded by local service organizations and foundations of Ashland.
+Local Scholarship Applications will be posted here and available to students in mid-December.
+Students will have approximately nine weeks to complete and submit applications to the Counseling Office by mid-February.
+For more details or questions, please visit the Counseling Office.

-Students can pick up the OSAC Scholarship list in the counseling office, which will explain the criteria for each scholarship.
-These scholarships will be available on-line only for student to apply.
+Students can pick up the OSAC Scholarship Lists in the Counseling Office, which will explain the criteria for each scholarship.
+These scholarships will be available to apply (on-line only) by November 1st every year.

 Scholarship & College Planning Resources